The Suez Canal ship is free, but the shipping industry’s ‘humanitarian crisis’ isn’t over

-The crisis in the canal forced the world’s attention on ships that despite their massive size are often all but invisible, suddenly made plain, and impossible to ignore, the extent to which the world relies on vessels like the Ever Given and their crews, who predominantly come from developing nations.
+The crisis in the canal forced the world’s attention on ships that despite their massive size are often all but invisible, suddenly making plain, and impossible to ignore, the extent to which global trade relies on vessels like the Ever Given and their crews, who predominantly come from developing nations.

-“Hero is a strong word, but they really have kept society moving for the past thirteen months,” said Stephen Cotton, the general secretary of the International Transport Workers’ Federation, which represents seafarers worldwide.
+“Hero is a strong word, but they really have kept society moving for the past 13 months,” said Stephen Cotton, the general secretary of the International Transport Workers’ Federation, which represents seafarers worldwide.

 For many of the seafarers who found themselves stuck in the Suez Canal last week, the delays were a new source of stress that added to what has already been a difficult year.
 When countries shut their borders to prevent the spread of the coronavirus last March, hundreds of thousands of workers at sea were left stranded, unable to return home or even briefly set foot on shore when their ships arrived in port.
 Under international labor standards, crew are supposed to rotate off ships every 11 months to prevent dangerous levels of burnout, but many long ago hit that milestone and still have no idea when they might be able to disembark.